 Your own AI policy

 Most organisations’ AI policies are written to govern how staff use tools like CoPilot or ChatGPT.
 What they can and can’t ask it to do, what data can be shared with it, what outputs can be used and how.
-That’s an understandable place to start, but it leaves a blind spot in terms of what external suppliers are doing with AI on your behalf.
+That’s an understandable place to start, but it leaves a blind spot in terms of what external suppliers are doing with AI using your assets.

 If your policy says your organisation doesn’t use AI to produce creative outputs, does that cover what your designer does in their software?
-If it restricts AI use of personal data, does anyone know whether images are being processed by generative tools as part of normal design or development workflow?
+If it restricts AI use of personal data, does anyone know whether images of people are being processed by generative tools as part of normal design or development workflow?
+How are they being processed, where and for what?

 Here’s an example that came up during a recent project.

-Generative Expand is an AI tool built into Adobe Photoshop that most designers use regularly as part of their workflow.
+Generative Expand is an AI tool in Adobe Photoshop that many designers now use regularly as part of their workflow.
 It can extend an image in one click, generating new pixels that are seamless and indistinguishable from the original.
-The concept isn’t new, it’s the kind of thing designers have been doing manually for decades to get images to sit better on pages or to create space for a headline or text over an image.
-But now, AI has generated that new content within or around a supplied asset, and that feels different somehow.
-It’s also where an agreement or policy predating, or silent on AI starts to fall apart.
+The concept isn’t new, it’s the kind of thing designers have been doing manually for decades.
+It’s useful to get images to sit better on pages or to create space for a headline or text over an image.
+But now, AI is generating that new content within or around a supplied asset, and that feels different somehow.
+It’s also where an agreement or policy predating, or silent on AI, starts to fall apart.
+Did the photographer, the commissioner or the licence-owner intend for their photos to be ‘processed’ using AI?
+Maybe they don’t mind, maybe they have strong business and moral objections to it, but without it being made clear somewhere, it’s just not possible to know.

-While Adobe has positioned it as ‘commercially safe’, it’s trained on licensed Adobe Stock images and public domain content, to try and avoid copyright issues, that only covers Adobe’s liability.
-It doesn’t resolve the question of what your photographer’s contract says about their images being processed by AI, or what your organisation’s own AI policy covers.
+While Adobe has positioned it as ‘commercially safe’ (it’s trained on licensed Adobe Stock images and public domain content to ‘avoid’ copyright issues), that only covers Adobe’s liability.
+It doesn’t resolve the question of what the contract says about images being processed by AI, or what your organisation’s own AI policy covers.

 A less obvious example: Adobe InDesign now auto-generates alt text for placed images using AI.
 This is useful for accessible PDF production, but the default output includes an “AI-generated” tag that gets embedded in the document and read out by screen readers.
 If nobody notices and doesn’t disable it, anyone using assistive technology to access your publication will hear that tag.
 For an organisation with a policy about AI-generated content, or one that has made commitments about how AI is used in its communications, that feels wrong.
-Although I’m not sure who wants that being read out in their documents, really!
+Although truthfully, I’m not sure who does want that being read out in their documents!

 Before your next project